Underdog (TV series): VHS releases

 In 1990, generic company UAV Corp. released Underdog in separate episodes, which went out-of-print in 1995.
-On June 14, 1996, Sony Wonder released Underdog on VHS in region 1 in a four-volume collection.
+On June 14, 1996, Sony Wonder released Underdog on VHS in a four-volume collection.
 These sets were reissued on the same format on September 12, 2000, as each set, especially the DVD versions, included a coupon for the Underdog lithograph by the series’ creator, Joe Harris.

 DVD releases

-Sony Wonder released Underdog Collector’s Edition DVD on September 12, 2000, and again on August 6, 2002, which these releases were discontinued in the mid 2000s.
+Sony Wonder released Underdog Collector’s Edition DVD on September 12, 2000, and again on August 6, 2002.
+These releases were discontinued in the mid-2000s.
 On July 24, 2007, Classic Media released Underdog on DVD in region 1 in a three-volume collection, following a previous three-volume set released in the late 1990s.
 Each volume features six digitally remastered and uncut, original broadcast episodes, each featuring two Underdog segments alongside additional cartoons from the Total TV library.

 On February 21, 2012, Shout!
 Factory (under license from Classic Media) released a 9-disc Complete Series set containing new bonus material, including commentaries.
 According to Shout!
 Factory, "they're rebuilding the shows to their original television airing as best as they can".

 Film adaptation

 In 2005, Variety reported that a live-action Underdog motion picture was in development.
 As announced, the story introduces "a diminutive hound named Shoeshine [who] gets superpowers after a lab accident.
 When he's adopted by a 15-year-old boy, the two form a bond around the shared knowledge that Shoeshine is really Underdog."
 Actor Peter Dinklage was cast to play Simon Bar Sinister, while Alex Neuberger was cast to play Underdog's human companion, Jack Unger.
 The movie started filming in Providence, Rhode Island, in March 2006 and was released on August 3, 2007.
 The film was distributed by Buena Vista Pictures Distribution.
 Shoeshine/Underdog, voiced by Jason Lee, was played by a golden beagle named Leo sporting a red sweater and a blue cape.
-The film got mostly negative reviews, despite grossing $65.3 million worldwide.
+The film got mostly negative reviews, but grossed $65.3 million worldwide.